AURA — Proposed Open European Origin-Proof Standard Initiative

-Open standard for verifiable proof of origin for human, hybrid and AI-generated works
+Public draft for verifiable proof of origin for human, hybrid and AI-generated works

-Public Draft v0.1 — Specification coming soon
+Public Draft v0.1 — open specification under public review

 What is AURA?